magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 4. In **Template Name** enter the name which will be used in the Magento Admin.
 5. In **Template Subject** add plain text which will be used as a Subject of the emails sent using the template you create.
 This field can contain <a href="#var">system variables</a>.
 5. Customize template content.
 For details please refer to the <a href="#content">next paragraph</a>.
-6. In **Template Styles** optionally add styling information using CSS syntax.
+6. In **Template Styles** optionally add CSS styles for the template.
 5. Save the template.

 <h3 id="content">Customizing content</h3>